nitrogen/nitrogen_core/doc/markdown/textbox.md

     parsed with `qdate` to automatically set the value to a correctly formatted value.

+ * `pattern` (string) - Assigns the HTML `pattern` attribute.
+This is a regular expression that controls the values of the form.
+For example, you could enforce a US-Style phone number by specifying `\d{3}-\d{3}-d\{4}` (which would succeed on a value like `"111-222-4567"`).
+Bear in mind, this is only client-side enforcement, and doesn't currently stop postbacks from happening.
+But it can provide an cheap and fast client-side verification method.

  * `next` (atom) -
     If set with a valid control ID, pressing the enter or tab key in the textbox will automatically move focus to the specified control.